tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/10-pipe-utility.md

 ## Information:

-In this third exercice, you want to access utils functions.
+In this third exercise, you want to access utils functions.
 Currently you cannot access them directly from your template.
 The goal is to create a specific pipe for this utils file where you will need to pass the name of the function you want to call and the needed arguments.

 ## Constraints: